 But using "Borda Elimination", we take an initial snapshot of candidate scoring (Borda Counts) and choose the lowest scoring candidate to eliminate when necessary.
 While still even more computations are necessary, this improves the process by eliminating the obvious losers first.

-Note that ezVote uses the "MEEK STV w/ BORDA ELIMINATION" as its default RCV method.
+Note that ezVote uses the "MEEK STV w/ BORDA ELIMINATION" as its default Ranked Choice Voting method.

 Still not sure which method to use?

-ezVote offers a Comparison chart with the results of your election calculated by each of the methods explained above.
+ezVote offers a Comparison chart with the election outcome calculated by each of the methods explained above.

 Once your election is over, simply click that 'Show Results' button.
-For each RCV type question on your ballot, you can see the different methods, how they're calculated, and how each stacks up against the others.
+For each Ranked Choice Voting type question on your ballot, you can see the different methods, how they're calculated, and how each stacks up against the others.